Chocolate Buckwheat Crinkle Cookies

 6oz semisweet chocolate chips*

-2 tablespoons cold brew or strong coffee
+2 tablespoons cold brew or strong coffee or just plain water

 1 teaspoon vanilla extract